Privacy notice for the Food and You Survey

 Why do you need information from me?

-The FSA has an obligation to compile and publish Official Statistics.
+The FSA and FSS have an obligation to compile and publish Official Statistics.
 Doing so is of great benefit to the public.
-This research will also help the FSA fulfil its statutory duty under the Food Standards Act 1999, to protect the wider interests of the consumer, public health and to promote food safety and food standards.
+This research will also help the FSA and FSS fulfil their statutory duty under the Food Standards Act 1999 (FSA) and Food Standards (Scotland) Act 2015 (FSS), to protect the wider interests of the consumer, public health and to promote food safety and food standards.
 The information collected in this survey will be used for research purposes only.
-This research will help the FSA understand people’s attitudes and behaviour relating to food in order to inform FSA policies and communication activities.
+This research will help the FSA and FSS understand people’s attitudes and behaviour relating to food in order to inform FSA and FSS policies and communication activities.
 The lawful basis for processing is public task.

 As a thank you for completing this survey, we would like to offer you a gift voucher.
 To receive your voucher, you will be asked to provide an email address at the end of the survey.